Parts of a Necklace – What Are They Called?

-Here are the parts of a necklace, what role each part carries out, and how to evaluate them when purchasing.
+So let’s explore parts of a necklace, what role each part carries out, and how to evaluate them when purchasing.

-What Are the Parts of a Necklace?
+What are the Parts of a Necklace?

-To put it simply, a necklace only has three main elements.
+To put it simply, a necklace has three main elements.
 However, these vary, depending on the style of the necklace.

-#1 – Metal Chain or Cord
+1. Chain or Cord

 Metal chains come in a range of styles.
 These chains typically have a clasp at the end, which can be taken apart and fastened once the chain is around the neck.